How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Consider taking the next steps on your journey to more secure relationships:

-- Mindfulness practices: meditation and mindfulness can help you recognize the thoughts and feelings that come up when you enter into relationships or experience vulnerability.
+• Mindfulness practices: meditation and mindfulness can help you recognize the thoughts and feelings when you enter into relationships or experience vulnerability.

-- Healthy relationships: dedicating yourself to healthy relationships can help you build trust over time.
-If you’re surrounding yourself with people who you can trust, you will begin to see everyone around you as more trustworthy.
-If you go back to relationships where you are hurt and unprotected, not much will change.
+• Healthy relationships: dedicating yourself to healthy relationships can help you build trust over time.
+If you surround yourself with trustworthy people, you will begin to see everyone around you as more trustworthy.
+Not much will change if you return to relationships where you are hurt and unprotected

 What Is Your Attachment Style?

-Learn more about the your attachment style to figure out where you fit into Bowlby and Ainsworth’s theories of attachment.
-You can start with taking the quiz at the top of the page!
-Note that the results are not a “diagnosis” or set in stone.
+Learn more about your attachment style to determine where you fit into Bowlby and Ainsworth’s attachment theories.
+You can start by taking the quiz at the top of the page!
+The results are not a “diagnosis” or set in stone.
 Attachment styles can change.
-Reach out to a mental health professional for more information about how your childhood may impact your adult relationships.
+Contact a mental health professional for more information about how childhood may impact adult relationships.